-Congratulations, you’ve finally made it to the best week in the entire tax season to file your return.
+Congratulations, you’ve finally made it to the best time in the entire tax season to file your return.

-What makes it the best week?
-A few things, actually…
+What makes it the best time?
+A few things, actually:

 Maybe you did your taxes yourself with online software or by working with a tax preparer as soon as you got your W-2 this year.